anthonymcglone2022/postcodes/README.md

 - Run **mvn spring-boot:run** on the command line*

-*the project can be imported to Spring Tool Suite (Eclipse or other IDEs) and run within it.
+*the project can also be imported to Spring Tool Suite (Eclipse or other IDEs) and run within it.
 TESTS can be run with **mvn clean test**

 ## **API Usage:**